plokhotnyuk/jsoniter-scala/README.md

 compilation time of jsoniter-scala for Scala 3 enumerations (sum types) with circe in semi-auto mode.

 ### Publish locally

+Use publishing of SNAPSHOT versions to your local artifact repositories for testing with other libraries or applications.

 Publish to the local Ivy repo:
 ```sh